claw-project/claw-language-specification/definition/loop-transform.md

 </code>
 </pre>

-Loop jamming or fusion is used to merge 2 or more loops.
-Sometime, the work performed in a loop is too small to create significant impact on performance when it is parallelized.
-Merging some loops together create bigger block to be parallelized.
+Loop jamming or fusion is used to merge 2 or more loops together.
+Sometimes, the work performed in a loop is too small to create significant impact on performance when it is parallelized.
+Merging some loops together create bigger blocks (kernels) to be parallelized.

 The **loop-fusion** directive allows to merge 2 to N loops in a single one.
-If no group option is given, all the loops decorated with the directive in the same block will be merged together as a single group.
+If no *group* option is given, all the loops decorated with the directive in the same block will be merged together as a single group.

-All the loop within a group must share the same range.

 If the *group* option is given, the loops are merged in-order within the given group.

-###### Variable
+###### Options and details
 * *group_id*: A string label that identify a group of loops to be merged

 ###### Behavior with other directives
 When the loops to be merged are decorated with other directives, only the directives on the first loop of the merge group are kept in the transformed code.

+###### Limitations
+All the loop within a group must share the same iteration range.

 #### Example 1 (without *group* option)
 ###### Original code